dann1/one-deploy/arch_single_ceph.md

 ansible -i inventory/local.yml all -m ping -b
 ```

-3. **Run the playbook**, for example from the `one-deploy` directory with the below command:
+3. **Run the playbook**, for example by running the below command from the `one-deploy` directory:

 ```shell
 ansible-playbook -i inventory/ceph.yml opennebula.deploy.main
 ```
 After execution of the playbook is finished, your new OpenNebula cloud is ready.
-You can check the installation by following the [Verification guide](sys_verify).
+You can check the installation by following the [Verification Guide](sys_verify).